Chan Chan Day Trip & Artisanal Fishing in Huanchaco - Photo 1

 Chan Chan Day Trip & Artisanal Fishing in Huanchaco

-Next, we will visit the huachaques, totora reed farms, to learn about this aquatic South American plant.
-Afterward, we will go to the Church of the Virgen del Socorro, where we can enjoy a view of Huanchaco Bay.
+Next, we will visit huachaques, totora reed farms, to learn about the uses and benefits of this aquatic plant.
+Afterwards, we will see the Church of the Virgen del Socorro for a view of Huanchaco Bay.

-We will stop for lunch at a nearby restaurant for a two-course meal accompanied by a local drink.
+For lunch, we will stop at a nearby restaurant for a two-course meal accompanied by a local drink.

-Following lunch, we'll visit the Chan Chan citadel, the largest mud city in the world.
-We will explore the pre-Columbian ruins of the Nik Ann Palace and its reliefs depicting birds and fish.
-The citadel contains secret passages that were used by inhabitants during Inca attacks.
+After lunch, we will explore the Chan Chan citadel, the largest mud city in the world.
+We will visit the pre-Columbian ruins of the Nik Ann Palace with its reliefs depicting birds and fish, and learn about the secret passages used for escape during Inca attacks.

 We will return to Trujillo, arriving at 4 pm.